-As part of the clinical assessments, you will be expected to demonstrate satisfactory knowledge of concepts related to work in both Dental & Health Science III OH and Clinical Practice III OH courses.
-The assessment will test your problem solving abilities and have a strong applied clinical focus.
+In addition to the clinical assessments, there will be an OSCA in Week 43.
+You will be expected to demonstrate satisfactory knowledge of concepts related to work in both Dental & Health Science III OH and Clinical Practice III OH courses.
+It will test your problem solving abilities and have a strong clinical emphasis.

 SubmissionDetails will be made available on MyUni.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 GS8 (Coursework Grade Scheme) Grade Description CN Continuing FNS Fail No Submission NFE No Formal Examination F Fail NGP Non Graded Pass P Pass C Credit D Distinction HD High Distinction RP Result Pending